sukritshankar/Caffe-LMDBCreation-MultiLabel/README.md

 In all cases, please take care of the file paths as per your setup.

 -------------------------------
-You should now be ready to train your prototxt (step 6) with a multi-label loss (like sigmoid cross-entropy) with your data and labels both in LMDB format.
+You should now be ready to train your prototxt (step 6) using [Caffe](https://github.com/BVLC/caffe) with a multi-label loss (like sigmoid cross-entropy) with your data and labels both in LMDB format.